-The Final Word and the Decision for Transactional Analysis
+The Final Word and the Decision for Technical Analysis

 Despite what others might tell you, buying into TA does not mean you cannot trust and and utilize fundamental analysis, human intuition and other forms of due diligence.
 In fact, I believe the greatest accuracy in investment projections comes from a combination of effectively applied research methods.
 Scientists in any field can attain the greatest data reliability and predictable accuracy when multiple experimental methods produce the same or similar findings.
 For this reason, multiple forms of investment analysis and multiple methods, tools and TA theory application are ideal if you want to ever achieve the most reliable entry and exit projections with your investing.
 Why leave your money decisions to chance when you don’t have to?

-If you aren’t already convinced about the merits of transactional analysis in your investment strategy, I encourage you to stay with me for a while.
+If you aren’t already convinced about the merits of technical analysis in your investment strategy, stay with me for a while.
 I am 100-percent confident that over time, I can provide you with enough anecdotal evidence of the predictive power TA offers in security patterns and trends that any reasonable observer would lose all doubt.